 The Escape Game Houston has two locations.
 One at The Galleria and the other at CityCentre.
 For companies that are remote or working with a hybrid model, you can play one of The Escape Game’s virtual escape rooms so no one is left out of this amazing team building activity!

-If you are new to planning a team building event or are short on time to explore options, let Team Building Hub help you from start to finish.
-They specialize in creating fun team building events customized to meet your company’s goals!
+If you are new to planning a team building event or are short on time to explore options, let The Escape Game help you from start to finish.
+Alongside escape rooms, they also specialize in creating fun team building events, both in person and virtual, that are designed to meet your company’s goals!

-Here’s how it works.
-Contact Team Building Hub through their website and provide some details, such as your group size, location, etc. Within one day a professional event planner will reach out to you.
-Your dedicated planner will work with you to design an unforgettable and engaging event for you and your team.
+Contact The Escape Game through their website and provide some details, such as your group size, location, etc. Within one day an event planner will reach out to you to help plan your event!

 3. Solve A Mystery